daerduoCarey/pt2pc/README.md

         python ./train.py --category Chair

+## HierInsSeg Scores

+Check the README in `hierinsseg`.
+This is our proposed structure reconstruction metric.

 ## Questions

 Please post issues for questions and more helps on this Github repo page.
 We encourage using Github issues instead of sending us emails since your questions may benefit others.